echatelet/ipython-js/README.rst

 This is an in-progress port of IPython to Javascript via Emscripten.
-It is not currently working but in the spirit of a great talk by Brian Fitzpatrick and Ben Collins-Sussman from Google (bit.ly/1osLeO3).
+It is not currently working but in the spirit of a great talk by Brian Fitzpatrick and Ben Collins-Sussman from Google (bit.ly/1osLeO3) has been released early instead of released perfectly.
 Collaboration is very welcome but not expected.

 **Please don't announce anything until IPython is working.**

+With that said, Python and external submodules are working.
+If you are working on a similar project, this might be a good starting point since it currently builds and is more up-to-date than the empythoned repository.

 What's working, what's not
 ==========================